-Subsequent to the adoption of Topic 326 on January 1, 2020, the Company uses a discounted cash flow method to estimate and recognize an allowance for credit losses on AFS securities.
+Following the adoption of Topic 326 on January 1, 2020, the Company uses a discounted cash flow method to estimate and recognize an allowance for credit losses on both Agency and non-Agency AFS securities that are not accounted for under the fair value option.
 The estimated allowance for credit losses is equal to the difference between the prepayment adjusted contractual cash flows with no credit losses and the prepayment adjusted expected cash flows with credit losses, discounted at the effective interest rate on the AFS security that was in effect upon adoption of the standard.
 The contractual cash flows and expected cash flows are based on management's best estimate and take into consideration current prepayment assumptions, lifetime expected losses based on past loss experience, current market conditions, and reasonable and supportable forecasts of future conditions.
-The allowance for credit losses causes an increase in the AFS security amortized cost and recognizes an allowance for credit losses in the same amount, with the provision for credit losses recognized in earnings (within loss on investment securities) and the balance of the unrealized loss recognized in either other comprehensive (loss) income, net of tax, or loss on investment securities, depending on the accounting treatment.
+The allowance for credit losses on Agency AFS securities relates to prepayment assumption changes on interest-only Agency RMBS.
+The allowance for credit losses causes an increase in the AFS security amortized cost and recognizes an allowance for credit losses in the same amount, with the provision for credit losses recognized in earnings (within gain (loss) on investment securities) and the balance of the unrealized loss recognized in either other comprehensive income (loss), net of tax, or gain (loss) on investment securities, depending on the accounting treatment.

-The following table presents the changes for the three months ended March 31, 2020 in the allowance for credit losses on Agency and non-Agency AFS securities.
+The following table presents the changes for the three and six months ended June 30, 2020 in the allowance for credit losses on Agency and non-Agency AFS securities: